Intermodal Container Guide: Types, Uses, and Specifications

 The industry has been rapidly expanding over the past few years.

-The invention of the intermodal cargo container
+Invention of the intermodal freight container

 The first successful intermodal shipping container is said to have been designed in 1956 by an American trucking entrepreneur named Malcom McLean.